ShaddyDC/shaddydc.github.io/shaddy.dev/content/posts/divisibility-rules.md

 Or maybe you're looking to join some tool-less maths competition.
 In that case, Godspeed.

-To set some ground rules, we're only looking at integers, more specifically the natural positive numbers (positive numbers), although it's fairly simple to extend to the whole integer set.
+To set some ground rules, we're only looking at integers, more specifically the natural numbers (positive numbers), although it's fairly simple to extend to the whole integer set.
 We say a number divides another when the division results in no remainder.
 My maths is rusty, so I will focus on intuition over rigorous formalism.
 Luckily, I believe most of it should be understandable with a high-school level of maths.